infinum/eightshift-web-components/README.md

 - `--es-conditional-logic-repeater-accent` - checkbox accent color
 - `--es-conditional-logic-repeater-input-border` - text input fields and `<select>`s border colors
 - `--es-conditional-logic-repeater-font-size` - font size for the component
+- `--es-conditional-logic-repeater-width` - component total width (`max-width` is the default)

+- `--es-conditional-logic-repeater-focus-outline-overlay-color` - color that overlays the accent color to fade out the focus outline (70% white is the default)

 ## Setup